kenkangxgwe/PhaseRetrival/README.md

 By subtracting the signal and reference image, we got the hologram of the atomic signal.

-[^1]: James, Imaging cold atoms with shot-noise and diffraction limited holographic microsocpy
+[^1]: James, Imaging cold atoms with shot-noise and diffraction limited holographic microscopy